sk2330/GENAI_PROJ/README.md

-## Generative AI Project that summarizes various formats of files such as PDF,docx and txt
+## Generative AI Project that summarizes various formats of files such as PDF,docx,doc and txt